loafey/master-thesis/Thesis/TODO/Minor.md

 - [ ] the section heading could be more informative

-- [ ] It would be nice to state something about "prerequisites" (some familiarity with (untyped) lambda calculus?)

 - [ ] Even then (after the swap) the Curry-Howard text comes a bit suddenly (and with an usual formulation "the direct relation").